+Туре Eligible activities Eligible project

+sponsors/

-Гуре Е ligible activities Eligible project sponsors/ subrecipients Extended warranties that do not exceed the industry standard.
-Computer hardware and software.
-Transit-related intelligent transportation systems.
-Dispatch systems.
-Fare collection systems.
-Lease of equipment when lease is more cost effective than purchase.
-Acquisition of transportation services under a contract, lease or other arrangement.
-This may include acquisition of Americans with Disabilities Act- complementary paratransit services when provided by an eligible recipient or subrecipient.
+3. Transit-related intelligent transportation systems.
+4. Dispatch systems.
+5. Fare collection systems.
+D. Lease of equipment when lease is more cost effective than purchase.
+E. Acquisition of transportation services under a contract, lease or other arrangement.
+This may include acquisition of Americans with Disabilities Act-complementary paratransit services when provided by an eligible recipient or subrecipient.
 Both capital and operating costs associated with contracted service are eligible capital expenses.
 User-side subsidies are considered one form of eligible arrangement.
-Support for mobility management and coordination programs among public transportation providers and other human service agencies providing transportation.
+F. Support for mobility management and coordination programs among public transportation providers and other human service agencies providing transportation.
 Mobility management is an eligible capital cost.
-Eligible activities include the following: Operating transportation brokerages to coordinate service providers, funding sources and customer needs.
-Coordinating transportation services for older adults, people with disabilities and people with low incomes.
-Supporting local partnerships that coordinate transportation services.
-Staffing for the development and implementation of coordination plans. subrecipients available in the area to provide the service.
+Eligible activities include the following: 1.
+Operating transportation brokerages to coordinate service providers, funding sources and customer needs.
+2. Coordinating transportation services for older adults, people with disabilities and people with low incomes.
+3. Supporting local partnerships that coordinate transportation services.
+4. Staffing for the development and implementation of coordination plans.
+5. Providing travel training and trip planning activities for customers.
+6. Developing and operating traveler call centers to coordinate travel information, manage eligibility provide the service.

-Туре Eligible activities Eligible project sponsors/ subrecipients 6.
-Developing and operating traveler call centers to coordinate travel information, manage eligibility requirements and arrange customer travel.
+Туре Eligible activities Eligible project sponsors/ Other/New Freedom types of requirements and arrange customer travel.
 7. Planning and implementing the acquisition and purchase of intelligent transportation technologies to operate a coordinated system.
-Subrecipients Other/New Freedom types of projects A. Public transportation projects (capital only) planned, designed and carried out to meet the special needs of older adults and people with disabilities when public transportation is insufficient, inappropriate or unavailable.
+A. Public transportation projects (capital only) planned, designed and carried out to meet the special needs of older adults and Private non-profit organizations projects people with disabilities when public transportation is insufficient, inappropriate or unavailable.
 B. Public transportation projects (capital and operating) that exceed requirements of the Americans with Disabilities Act.
 1. Enhancing paratransit beyond minimum requirements of the Americans with Disabilities Act.
-2. Expansion of paratransit service parameters beyond the /4 mile required by the Americans with Disabilities Act.
-3. Expansion of current hours of operation for Americans with Disabilities Act.
-3. Expansion of current hours of operation for Americans with Disabilities Act.
-3. Expansion of current hours of an at are beyond those provided on the fixed-route services.
+2. Expansion of paratransit service parameters beyond the 3 / 4 mile required by the Americans with Disabilities Act.
+3. Expansion of current hours of operation for Americans with Disabilities Act paratransit services that are beyond those provided on the fixed-route services.
 4. The incremental cost of providing same day service.
 5. The incremental cost (if any) of making door-to-door service available to all eligible Americans with Disabilities Act paratransit riders, but not on a case-by-case basis for individual riders in an otherwise curb-to-curb system.
-6. Enhancement of the level of service by providing escorts or assisting Private non-profit organizations.
+6. Enhancement of the level of service by providing escorts or assisting riders through the door of their destination.
+7. Acquisition of vehicles and equipment designed to organizations.
 Public transportation operators.
 State or local governmental authorities.
 Private taxi companies (providing shared ride taxi service).